loadsaver/WIT_TEST/assignment.md

 Each time a portfolio balance is calculated, the program needs to go out to the web and get current stock prices.

+Hint: in your Gemfile, add the yahoofinance gem